Lessons from selling my tech company.

 The Decision to Sell

-In 2017, after my husband Nitin’s sudden passing, I found myself overwhelmed.
+As I mentioned in our previous newsletter, in 2017, after my husband Nitin’s sudden passing, I found myself overwhelmed.
 But I dived headlong, taking control of all areas of the business.

 In the next two years, I worked around the clock to make Tejora as strong as possible.
 We implemented processes and systems.
 They freed me from day-to-day operations to focus on growth.
 By 2019, we had grown to a 200-strong team, serving the BFSI sector with two solid Fintech products.